Chapter 8 : Always

 He sighed from behind the paper.
 “Bennett.”
 His voice was monotone, as if he had said this all before and now he was bored with it.
 “Stop meddling in Aidan’s business.
 You’re not doing him any good.”

-I rolled my eyes (even though he couldn’t see it, what with the paper in between us and all).
-“I’m not meddling!”
-Everyone knows that it doesn’t count as meddling if you’re related
+I rolled my eyes.
+Even though he couldn’t see the action, what with the paper in between us and all, it still felt satisfying.

 “I’m going to ask you one more time, Potter.
 Have.
 You.
 Seen.
 Aidan?”